sankirna/user-manager-vuejs/README.md

 ## Introduction

-> A simple Vuejs SPA that fetch a user list using an API with axios & allows to search the users by name plus click on each one of them and see their details info
+> A simple Vuejs SPA that fetch an user list using an API with axios & allows to search the users by name plus click on each one of them and see their details info.

 ## Install these dependencie before continuing